bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/comprehensive-guide.md

 1. Workon

-    Open up the command prompt and type ‘workon HelloWold’ to activate the environment and move into your root project folder
+    Open up the command prompt and type 'workon HelloWold’ to activate the environment and move into your root project folder

         workon HelloWold